Ignition!

-Ignition! is a studio album by Brian Setzer released in 2001.
+Ignition! is a studio album by Brian Setzer released on June 12, 2001.
 Following fronting a swing orchestra in the 1990s, Ignition! marks Setzer's return to purist rockabilly fronting a trio, named the Brian Setzer '68 Comeback Special, in homage to 1968 TV Special of Elvis Presley.

+Reception

+PopMatters described Ignition! as "an album that gets back to the musical truths he seemed to subscribe to from the very start with the Stray Cats, but which he seemingly covered up along the way."